Heel spur (Plantar fasciitis)

 Does stretching help with plantar fasciitis?

-Can I continue to train with a heel spur?
+Can I continue exercising with heel spurs?

 How long does it take to get rid of plantar fasciitis?

-Recovery varies but often takes between 3 and 12 months depending on the extent of the injury and treatment.
+Recovery varies but often takes between 3 and 12 months, depending on the extent of the injury and treatment.